 Not all OTC companies are small, however.
 Some large companies trade on the OTC market because they choose to avoid traditional exchanges’ requirements, which may include filing extensive financial reports.

 Cost is also a factor.
-A listing on the Nasdaq, for instance, costs $50,000 to $75,000.
-To maintain a listing, companies have to pay similar annual fees.
+A listing on the Nasdaq will vary depending on entry and annual fees, and market tier.
+As an example, companies pay entry fees of $50,000 up to 15 million shares, and $75,000 0ver 15 million.
+To maintain a listing, they have to pay similar annual fees.

 Companies that were on major exchanges often end up on OTC platforms once they have been delisted.
 If the company’s value falls below the exchange’s minimum, it can be delisted.